by Luiza Flynn-Goodlett

 history we can’t face, won’t just say,

-Yep, its a poem, now, pass the potatoes.
+Yep, it’s a poem, now, pass the potatoes.

 Luiza Flynn-Goodlett is the author of the chapbooks Congress of Mud (Finishing Line Press) and the forthcoming Unseasonable Weather (dancing girl press).
 Her work can be found in Granta, Indiana Review, Redivider, DIAGRAM, The Rumpus, and elsewhere.
 She serves as poetry editor for Foglifter Press, and lives in sunny Oakland, California.